 The TUM Global Postdoc Fellowship is open to all topics.
 Researchers are invited to apply with a project that matches the research of the chair/institute/lab of the respective host who supports the application.

-If you want to be informed about future calls, please register for our newsletter.
+If you want to be informed about future calls, please register for our Newsletter.

-Fellows receive a stipend of 2.670€ per month and one additional kick-off flat rate of 430€.
-Researchers living in the Munich metropolitan area receive an additional allowance of 350€ per month.
+The TUM Global Postdoc Fellowship 2024 offers successful candidates a fellowship for 24 months.
+Fellows receive a monthly stipend of 2.670€ and one additional kick-off payment of 430€.
+Researchers residing in the Munich metropolitan area receive an additional monthly allowance of 350€.
 It is also possible to apply for family benefits.
-The fellowship covers living expenses whereas additional payments for consumables and conferences are not included and may be covered by the host.
+Please note that additional payments for consumables and conferences are not included and may be covered by the host subject to their agreement.

 Candidates fulfilling the following criteria are eligible to apply for the TUM Global Postdoc Fellowship: